ceford/cefjdemos-data-jdm-docs-en/articles/jdocmanual/how-to-contribute.md

 ## Install VSCode and/or VSCodium

-There is a separate article on [VSCode](jdocmanual?article=developer/getting-started/visual-studio-code-primer).
-It takes almost no time at all to install it on any modern platform from the following sources:
+There is a separate [Jdocmanual article on VSCode](jdocmanual?article=developer/getting-started/visual-studio-code-primer).
+It takes almost no time at all to install on any modern platform from the following sources:

 - [VSCode](https://code.visualstudio.com/)